 It’s important to note that the use of Digital Twins for the flexible configuration of maintenance systems hinges on the deployment of proper CPS systems in the plant floor; notably, systems that can configure their physical parts based on information and commands from cyber counterparts.

-Use #4: Open the Doors to Innovation in Enterprise Maintenance
+Use Case #4: Open the Doors to Innovation in Enterprise Maintenance

 In the medium- and long-term, we expect Digital Twins to drive open innovation in enterprise maintenance based on digital technologies.
 In particular, Digital Twins will be used as a vehicle for testing, validating and evaluating innovative ideas about when and how to maintain or repair an asset, without disrupting plant operations.
 This will facilitate innovators in their endeavors and will reduce the enterprise maintenance innovation cycles.
 In this context, IBM’s views Digital Twins as a way of transforming engines and other pieces of equipment to digital innovation platforms.